KiboPartners/ThirdPartyPaymentsTypescriptStarterKit/README.md

 ## Getting Started

 The starter kit contains a NoOp payment gateway, that will always accept the payments.
-You will need to modify it to call your third-party service.
+You will need to modify it to call gateway service.

 You will need to first upload the code to a new application, modify the code to your needs, install, and then test.